 Figure A. from J Cell Biol (2006) 174 (6): 863–875.

-Patent applications have been filed in the U.S., Europe, Canada, Japan, and China.
+Patent applications have been filed in the US, Europe, Canada, and Japan.

 Inhibitory Effect of Fascin Inhibitor on Breast Tumor Lung Colonization